Sorry, you need to enable JavaScript to visit this website.

 Editorial Staff

-For meat to be certified halal, it must be slaughtered in a manner known as dhabiha.
-That means cutting through the jugular vein, carotid artery, and windpipe in order to drain all blood from the carcass.
-In Islam, the consumption of blood is considered haram.
-A Muslim must recite a dedication known as tasmiya or shahada during this process.
+For meat to be considered halal, the animal must be slaughtered according to dhabihah, a ritual method that involves cutting the jugular vein, carotid artery, and windpipe, followed by draining all blood from the carcass.
+A Muslim must also recite a prayer (tasmiya or shahada) during the process.

 • Donkeys, mules, and horses